Kitware/VTK-m/docs/users-guide/basic-filter-impl.rst

 These different classes are documented later in Chapter \ref{chap:FilterTypeReference}.
 For this example we will use the :class:`vtkm::filter::FilterField` base class, which is used to derive one field from another field.

-.. todo:: Fix above reference.
+.. todo:: Fix above reference to filter types chapter.

 The following example shows the declaration of our pressure unit conversion filter.
 By convention, this declaration would be placed in a header file with a ``.h`` extension.